 Third, we will not engage in extended, overblown negotiations in your case.
 Again, your lives and ours are too short to play “negotiation games” (you know the ones we’re talking about — asking for things you won’t get, lowball and highball offers, engaging in threats and coercion, etc.).
 You’ve sought the counsel of experienced divorce attorneys so as to avoid this sort of game-playing; if the facts and law are on your side, such tactics are unnecessary and can only add to the cost of divorce.

 Finally, we employ qualified, experienced, compassionate staff, who are available to assist you at all times.
-We bill our paralegals’ time at a substantially lower rate than our own, but Renee and Melissa are eminently qualified to assist you with many of your day-to-day questions and needs.
+We bill our paralegals’ time at a substantially lower rate than our own, but our paralegals are eminently qualified to assist you with many of your day-to-day questions and needs.

 The Final Assessment: Your Cost of Divorce